Inventory days formula and why it's useful

 For example, if you have ten days of inventory and it takes 21 to resupply, then there is a negative time gap.
 If you order more products today, it will take 21 days for your supplier to deliver, while in ten days, you will be without products.
 As a result, you will have eleven days in which you will not meet your customers’ demands, putting you in an awkward position.

-How does inventory management software help?
+How does inventory management software improve operational efficiency?

 Empowering businesses with intuitive data analytics, driving informed decisions for growth and profitability.
 We make people feel good about data.